gilbertofp16/chat_negotiation/DEVELOPMENT_PLAN.md

 ---

-## Requirement 7.
+## Requirement 6.
 Tiny MCP browse tool (Black Swan sanity checks)

 **Tasks**
 1.  [x] Implement a **minimal MCP server** over stdio with a single action: `browse_bsw(topic)` that constrains queries to the Black Swan negotiation domain.
 2.  [x] Create a LangChain `Tool` wrapper around the MCP client to make it available to agents.
 3.  [x] Integrate the tool into the LangChain agent executor, allowing the LLM to decide when to call it.
 4.  [x] Update the LangChain system prompt to instruct the agent on the proper, secondary use of the tool.
-5.  [ ] Join the Langfuse logs for the retriever and the agent execution into a single, unified trace.
+5.  [x] Join the Langfuse logs for the retriever and the agent execution into a single, unified trace.
-6.  [ ] Add more structure to the reasoning logs to detail how the LLM uses information from different sources (retriever, browser, internal knowledge).
-7.  [ ] UI: show when browse was used and list 1–2 sources.
-(Pending UI implementation)

 ---

-## Requirement 8.
+## Requirement 7.
 Streamlit chat UI with memory and caching

 **Tasks**
 1. Chat layout rendering history and latest answer with page citations.